Harshupadhyay221/Laptop-Price-Predictor/README.md

 3. Input the specifications of the laptop for which you want to predict the price.
 4. Obtain the predicted price output.

-## Dataset
-The dataset used for training the model is available at [link to dataset].
-It contains information about various laptops including features like processor type, RAM, storage, screen size, etc., along with their corresponding prices.

 ## Model Training
 The model was trained using [Linear mpodels,KNN] on the provided dataset.
 It was evaluated using [insert evaluation metric(s)] to ensure its accuracy and performance.